bhoov/barebones-hamux/README.md

 ```
 pip install equinox jax
 pip install pytest # for tests
+pip install nbdev # for docs and examples
 ```

 Install correct version of `jaxlib` for your hardware (e.g., to run on GPUs).